Insider tips to help you scale your business, pivot toward omni-channel, and get back to doing what inspires you.

 - Automate accounting and tax compliance

 A single online sales order can require as many as 15 different touch points, but you already know that.
 You also know how difficult it is to ensure that the transfer of all of that sales data is accurate and timely.
 One mistake can screw up your operations, and that’s no fun.
 Throw into the equation the ever-changing landscape of local and state tax jurisdictions, and the stakes get pretty high.
-Find a solution that will automatically post all of your sales information directly into your accounting software, so you’ll know it is timely, accurate, organized, and tax compliant.
-Make sure your business software supports with QuickBooks, NetSuite, or Xero integrations, so you can feel confident leaving the complexities of accounting and tax law to the pros.
+Find a solution that will automatically post all of your sales information directly into your accounting automation software, so you’ll know it is timely, accurate, organized, and tax compliant.
+Make sure your multi channel ecommerce software supports with QuickBooks, NetSuite, or Xero integrations, so you can feel confident leaving the complexities of accounting and tax law to the pros.

 Follow these suggestions and you’re guaranteed the financial insights and presence of mind to make smart decisions about how to grow your business into a lean, mean omni-channel empire.
 Imagine a world where you can focus on business, not bookkeeping.
 What’s more, imagine getting back to what inspired you to start this crazy business in the first place.

 For more insider tips and tricks on scaling your multi-channel e-commerce business, listen to this on-demand webinar on adding channels.